core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ## Cancellation

-A client which wishes to cancel an existing registration can do so in accordance with Section 3.6 of {{RFC7641}}.
-If a client wishes to explicitly register an existing notification by issuing a GET request, it MUST also additionally supply the URI containing the conditional attributes that was conveyed to the server during the registration.
+A client that wishes to cancel an existing registration can do so in accordance with Section 3.6 of {{RFC7641}}.
+If a client wishes to explicitly cancel an existing registration by issuing a GET request, it MUST also additionally supply the original URI containing the conditional attributes that was conveyed to the server during the registration.
 This is depicted in {{fig-cancellation}} for Client B.

 ~~~~